Spicy peppadew mead

 Much research has been done with apple cider vinegar for preservation of the fruit.
 It utilises a double fermentation; first an alcoholic process by yeast cells followed by acetobacter action.

 The acetobacter transforms the alcohol into vinegar; this is an aerobic process requiring oxygen.
-The carboy is left to stand open.
+The carboy is left to stand open to the air.

 We utilise this process to make peppadew mead vinegar; first the action of yeast cells followed by the bacteria in the same carboy.
 The process takes about six months to completion.
-Recent studies suggest this improves the nutrient content giving it an increased status as a functional food.
+Recent studies suggest this improves the nutrient content, increasing its status even higher as a functional food.

-"Fermented apple juice could be successfully used as a functional food, which is particularly suitable for consumers who seek for non-dairy probiotic beverages."
+"Fermented apple juice could be successfully used as a functional food; it is particularly suitable for consumers who are seeking after non-dairy probiotic beverages."

 - Roberts et al.